-- tell the person/s that you don't like it and that you want them to stop it and leave you alone and/or - talk it over with friends, colleagues or a parent or - talk to a teacher.
+- tell the person/s that you don't like it and that you want them to stop it and leave you alone - talk it over with friends, colleagues or a parent - talk to a teacher or school staff member.

 You may decide to follow one or more of these avenues.
 It is your choice.